NFSturm/statlearn_seminar/README.md

 # Statlearn Seminar
 This implements code of the "Statistical Learning and Econometrics" seminar at Ruprecht-Karls-Universitaet.
-Datasets used are  "UCI Crime and Communities" and "Employee Attrition".
+In the first step, we will be concerned with regression trees, their creation and evaluation.
+The second step consists in using classification trees.
+Models at our disposal include simple decision trees, bagged and boosted models as well as random forests.
+The datasets used are  "UCI Crime and Communities" and "Employee Attrition".
 Both were drawn from Kaggle and can be accessed here:

 UCI Crime and Communities:
 https://www.kaggle.com/kkanda/communities%20and%20crime%20unnormalized%20data%20set